 Building new kinds of MGAs

-Black Insurance from Estonia uses blockchain technology to connect brokers and MGAs directly with capital.
-Instead of looking to an institutional carrier to help finance the products, funds can be raised via initial coin offerings (ICO).
-Black Insurance sees blockchain as a way of rebuilding the existing Lloyds of London business model with considerably lower operational costs for all parties involved.
+from Estonia uses blockchain technology to connect brokers and MGAs directly with capital.
+Instead of looking to an institutional carrier to help finance the products, funds can be raised via an initial coin offering (ICO).
+Black Insurance sees blockchain as a ‘trigger’ for a business model that otherwise already exists.

 The proximity of MGAs to their customers makes them well placed to create and develop suitable new insurance products.
 They can also extend current activities into underserved areas or adapt characteristics such as granularity (article by article insurance) and term to reach new markets.